Emulsifiers and the Gut Barrier

 You will find them listed under many names: Polysorbate-80 (also labelled E433), carboxymethylcellulose (CMC, or E466), lecithin (E322), mono- and diglycerides of fatty acids (E471), and carrageenan (E407).
 They appear in everything from low-fat yoghurt to protein bars, ready meals to plant-based milks.

-The problem is that the same detergent-like properties that keep your food blended also act on the mucus layer inside your gut, and that layer is not something you want stripped away.
+The problem is that the same detergent-like properties that keep your food blended can also act on the mucus layer inside your gut.
+That barrier is not something you want compromised.

 Your intestine is lined with a layer of mucus roughly the thickness of a credit card.
 This mucus serves as a physical barrier between the trillions of bacteria in your gut and the single layer of epithelial cells underneath.
 It is the front line of your immune defence.

 Emulsifiers are surfactants: molecules with one end that attracts water and another that attracts fat.
 This is exactly how washing-up liquid works.
-When these molecules reach your intestinal mucus, they thin and fragment the mucus layer, effectively punching holes in the barrier.
+When these molecules reach your intestinal mucus, they can thin and fragment the mucus layer, weakening the barrier (Chassaing et al., Nature 2015, doi:10.1038/nature14232).

-Once the mucus is compromised, gut bacteria can make direct contact with epithelial cells that were never meant to be exposed.
-Your immune system recognises this as an invasion and mounts a response.
-Not a dramatic, acute response like food poisoning, but a persistent, low-grade inflammation that simmers in the background.
+Once the mucus is compromised, gut bacteria can come into closer contact with epithelial cells that were never meant to be exposed.
+Your immune system may respond with persistent, low-grade inflammation rather than an immediate acute reaction.

 This kind of chronic inflammation does not always announce itself with obvious symptoms.
-Over time, it may manifest as bloating, unexplained fatigue, skin flare-ups, or worsening digestive sensitivity.
+Over time, it may manifest as bloating, discomfort, or worsening digestive sensitivity.
 Because the effects are gradual, most people never connect them back to the emulsifiers in their daily diet.

 Importantly, a 2025 study from the Chassaing group (Gut, named Top Paper of the Year) showed that sensitivity to emulsifiers is individually variable and predictable from baseline microbiome composition.
 Not everyone is equally affected.
 A separate five-emulsifier RCT in 60 healthy adults (Wellens et al. 2025) found reduced short-chain fatty acid production but no increase in systemic inflammation markers, suggesting the effects may be most significant for people with pre-existing gut vulnerability.